gaoxiang9430/sensei/doc/command.md

 The command option for model training:

+Note that this repo only contains the code to train models, but does **not** include the original dataset.
+Since the datasets of cifar10 and fashionmnist are included in the kares library, you can directly train their models.
+As for the other dataset, you first need to manually download the dataset and put it in the dataset/dataset-name directory.

 ```
 usage: augmented_training.py [-h] [-q QUEUE] [-m MODEL] [-t START_POINT]
                              [-r THRESHOLD] [-e EPOCH] [-f] [-o]